HansWessels/gup/INSTALL.md

 =================

-   Some packages pay attention to `--enable-FEATURE` options to `configure', where FEATURE indicates an optional part of the package.
+   Some packages pay attention to `--enable-FEATURE` options to `configure`, where FEATURE indicates an optional part of the package.
 They may also pay attention to `--with-PACKAGE` options, where PACKAGE is something like `gnu-as` or `x` (for the X Window System).
 The `README` should mention any `--enable-` and `--with-` options that the